 Traveling to Berlin?
 Here’s our Berlin brainstorming guide to give you some approaches and ideas to get started.

-We have found ourselves in Berlin this year for the third summer in a row.
+After spending three summers in a row in Berlin, we found ourselves moving there.
 Berlin draws us in, like the school kid who may not be the best looking in the class but has the magnetic personality that everyone wants to be around.

 Berlin for us is a place of openness and open space, physical and mental.
 The history of the city is one of destruction and creation.
 From our first visit over 10 years ago, it has always felt like a place in flux, in full evolution, always trying to figure itself out, reinventing along the way.
 This is what leads to its entrepreneurial feel, its inimitable style.